iamprakashom/tybyers.github.io/_posts/2016-02-21-denver-bcycle.md

 ###Ridership by Month

-Another calendar factor we explored was the number of checkouts by month.
+Another calendar factor I explored was the number of checkouts by month.
 Unsurprisingly, as Figure 6 shows, most bike checkouts occur during the summer months of June through August, and the fewest checkouts occur during the winter.

 <img class='figure' src='https://raw.githubusercontent.com/tybyers/denver_bcycle/master/figures/totalcheckouts_bymonth.png'>